azihsoyn/flutter_mlkit/example/README.md

 # mlkit_example

-Demonstrates how to use the mlkit plugin for text recognision.
+Demonstrates how to use the mlkit plugin for text recognision and custom models for object detection.

 ## Getting Started